Trinitynt14/WHSTechNotes/journal.md

 I think it def makes packaging fatser to get food out faster and it makes food better and could keep it fresher for longer.
 I think it's bad to rely on because if somethin gbreals we could be doomed or if something were to fall into the machine without knowledge you're also cooked.
 # december 2, 2024
 Ai has been updated to discover and realize different audios images and videos.
 I think this is pretty cool because you can now analyze these things on a different level.
 I can just imagine how it improves police investigation.
+# december 9, 2024
+Brain rot to me are just words that are very popular for dumb reasons and they just affect everyones brain.
+Honestly media doesnt make me feel bad or good I just kind of doomscroll.
+If anything I guess negative depending on what I find.
+Slop is one I don't hear often but lore is one I see a lot.
+I use lore myself a bunch too.
+No, no matter what you do or where you are on media you'll find brainrot. it's called brainwhat because it infects you.